Raven and Chickadee

 Zumwalt Prairie Wildflowers

 Another 15 miles further along a winding dirt road took us to Buckhorn Overlook, in the Hell’s Canyon Recreation Area with views into Imnaha Canyon.
 We didn’t have to search for wildflowers at the overlook—they were right there, front and center.
-Absolutely spectacular.
+The opening photo is from the overlook.
+It’s an absolutely spectacular place.

 Share with friends: